The Queen's Wedding Cake Restoration Project

 The Restoration Process

-Detailed measurements and photographs were taken of what remained of the six tiers, making careful note of the original techniques and materials used in the creation of the historic 70-year-old cake.
+They took detailed measurements and photos of what was left of the six tiers, carefully noting the original techniques and materials that went into making the historic 70-year-old cake.

-The original moulds used to create the pictorial side panels on each tier had long since been lost, so using techniques usually applied to modern engineering projects, WMG Warwick brought the latest innovative laser scanning and 3D printing technology, creating the images to enable new silicone moulds to be made.
-This aspect of the project perfectly illustrates how modern technology, and a traditional craft can work in harmony to recreate a beautiful historic work of sugar art.
+The original moulds for the pictorial side panels on each tier had long been lost, so WMG Warwick turned to techniques usually reserved for modern engineering.
+Using cutting-edge laser scanning and 3D printing, they recreated the images to produce new silicone moulds.
+This part of the project is a great example of how modern technology and traditional craftsmanship can come together to bring a beautiful historic piece of sugar art back to life.

 Final Assembly